patou01/py_serialPlot/README.md

 # libraries and versions
+* Matplotlib V1.5.1
+* numpy 1.11.0
+* pySerial 3.0.1

 # to be done
-* Allow different scales
+* Allow different scales for each input
-* Make resizing better
+* Make y resizing a bit better
-* Make it smoother working overall
+* Smooth user experience, unlikely to ever happen